Bruno Jesus

 Bruno Wavzinkevicz Ribeiro (born 22 April 1997), known as Bruno Jesus, is a Brazilian professional footballer who plays as a defender.

-Professional career
+Career

-Jesus made his professional debut with Esporte Clube São José in a 2-0 Campeonato Gaúcho win over Grêmio on 28 January 2018.
+Jesus made his professional debut with Esporte Clube São José in a 2–0 Campeonato Gaúcho win over Grêmio on 28 January 2018.
 On 2 August 2019, Jesus signed with Aves in the Portuguese Primeira Liga.

 Personal life

 Born in Brazil, Bruno Jesus is of Polish descent.